bmvermeer/DevNexus2022/README.md

     ```
     docker-compose up --build
     ```
-- Run on you local machine if Java 8 and Maven are installed
+- Run on your local machine if Java 8 and Maven are installed
     ```
     mvn clean package
     mvn spring-boot:run